boyter/searchcode-server/README.txt

 XX XXXXXX XXXX - 1.2.4
  - Add gzip compression to most used routes
+ - Refactor repository jobs to resolve bugs and make more extensible

 23 August 2016 - 1.2.3
  - Upgrade mithril to 0.2.5 to resolve Safari bug where pages would not render